einsteinliu/einsteinliu.github.io/_posts/2016-08-06-WPF-DataBinding.md

 ### DataBinding and MVVM Pattern

-When dealing with GUI, normally we use the so-called MVC pattern, which means we manager a set of data as **Model**  and we demonstrate them as **View**, the **Contoller** controls the logic of showing the data:
+When dealing with GUI, usually we will use the MVC pattern, which means we manage a set of data as **Model**, the model will be demonstrated as **View** and the **Contoller** controls the logic of showing the data:

 ![mvc_role_diagram]({{ site.url }}\images\csharp\mvc_role_diagram.png)